-The ADRC provides information and expert help in one convenient place for anyone needing to use aging and disability services for themselves or someone they know.
+The Aging and Disability Resource Connection (ADRC) provides information and expert help in one convenient place for anyone needing to use aging and disability services for themselves or someone they know.

 Highly trained, local advocates will help assess needs and pinpoint the most helpful information and assistance.
 More local ADRC assistance information here.